 And yes, I fell for every single one of them.
 I’ve kept most of my friendship bracelets and they all have a special place in my accessories box.

-Grownups may have the couture version from designer labels and artsy retail shops, but who would want to spend hundreds of dollars on a tribal friendship bracelet that I know I can get for a cheaper price from street markets, aspiring artists, or better yet, something I can make myself?
+There are couture version from designer labels, but who would want to spend hundreds of dollars on a tribal friendship bracelet that I know I can get from street artists or better yet, something I can make myself?

-These days, I’ve been layering my arm with message bracelets and woven pieces from street artists, hobbyist friends, and random travels.
+These days, I’ve been layering my arm with message bracelets and woven pieces from my travels.

 There are the tribal leather pieces I purchased from market vendors in Baguio, Philippines.
 There’s a Moroccan moon pendant I got from my aunt Lisa.
 There’s a beaded Rastra bracelet by my aunt Remy, a teacher who runs a small business of handmade accessories.
 There’s a baller band with the mantra, “Keep the Faith,” which I bought from my cancer survivor friend, Ejen, who sold baller bands to help fund his chemotherapy.
 There are bohemian pieces I purchased from different beaches I’ve visited, such as Waikiki and Boracay.